Constellation-of-Kyndness/Offenses/README.md

-## Trolling
+## Bullying

-**Definition:** Being a troll, engaging in trolling behavior.
+**Definition:** Being a bully, engaging in bullying behavior.

-> This definition of “trolling” is a pattern of repeatedly sending messages designed specifically to incite strong emotions without regret.
-Notable signs include responding to requests to back down with “u mad?” style attitude
+> This definition of “bullying” is a pattern of repeatedly performing actions designed specifically to incite strong emotions without regret.

+### Examples
+- Responding to requests to back down with smugness
+- Unduly harassing a community member
+- Bringing up topics with no desire to discuss them when questioned
+- Behavior noted in emotional abuse identification